 Students will only be released to adults who are listed on the blue card.
 For the safety of your children, no exceptions will be made.
 Adults picking up your child will need to provide our security agent a valid photo ID upon entering the building.

-If a child is absent for more than 3 days with an illness, a doctor's note must be sent in when the child returns indicating the child is allowed to come back to school along with additional information on medical followup.
+If a child is absent for 3 days or more with an illness, a doctor's note must be sent in when the child returns indicating the child is allowed to come back to school along with additional information on medical followup.
 This note will be filed in child's cumulative folder.

 Students are not allowed to have medication with them at school.
 Only the nurse is allowed to administer medication.
 In order for the nurse to administer medication, a 504 form must be filled out and filed in school.
 It is the responsibility of the families to inform the school of all allergies and have it medically documented and filed in school.
 If a student has a prescription or other medication that needs to be administered during the day, a parent/guardian must come to school and administer the medication, unless the proper medical forms have been filed.